 A hard fork is a significant event in the world of blockchain technology and cryptocurrencies.

-Hard forks: An overview
+Hard Forks: An Overview

 What is a hard fork?

-The change leads to the creation of a new blockchain, while the old one continues to exist.
+The change leads to the creation of a new blockchain while the old one continues to exist.

 As a rule, a new cryptocurrency is created that exists parallel to the original one.